joao-pedrozo/react-calendar/README.md

 ## About

-This projet implemented sucessfuly all the mandatory features:
+This projet implemented sucessfuly all the mandatory features and optional ones (bonus):

 - Ability to add "reminders" (max.
 30 characters) for a day and time specified by the user.
 Also, include a city.

 - Ability to edit reminders - including changing text, city, day and time.

 - Add a weather service call from MetaWeather, AccuWeather or VisualCrossing and get the weather forecast (e.g. Rain) for the date of the calendar reminder based on the city.

+- Expand the calendar to support more than the current month or year.

+- Properly handle overflow when multiple reminders appear on the same date.

+- Unit test the functionality: Ability to add "reminders" (max.
+30 characters) for a day and time specified by the user.
+Also, include a city.

 Due to API limitions, the weather forecast will be only available for 5 days from the current date, from 3 to 3 hours.
 So if you wanna test the forecast functionality, select a date 5 days from here in a divisible by three (00:00, 03:00, 06:00...).
 Please also consider that the request limit for the free pricing of openweather api is 60 per minute, so that may affect testing as well.